 Premium | $182 | $267 | $376 | $268 | $260 | $206 | $66 | $123 | $232 | $160 |

-If you are male and above the age of 75, though, things start to get more expensive.
-This is especially true if you do things like enroll late or used tobacco.
+If you’re male and over 75, things start getting more expensive.
+This is especially true if you do something like enroll late or use tobacco.

 PLAN | A | B | C | D | F | G | K | L | M | N |